Cana Woodford Shale (AKA Anadarko Woodford) - Oil & Gas Discussion archives

 We have a well that was completed by Devon in December.
 Devon says they are laying lots of pipeline, and our well will not be produced until it is hooked into the new pipeline.
 Devon says we should get a check by August.

 Hi everyone!
 Isn’t this exciting!!
 I just put a call into Devon to check on the status of a division order for myself today now that I know the name of the well.
-Cathy - my well is located in Blaine county also.
-I know back in December when we went to Geary they were taking down the derrick at or place and finishing off the pipeline there.
-We went back about 3 weeks ago and its a pumpin!
-There was also a couple of signs that said the name of the well and location.
+Cathy - my well is located in Blaine County also.
+I know back in December when we went to Geary they were taking down the derrick at our place and finishing off the pipeline there.
+We went back about 3 weeks ago and it’s a pumpin!
+There were also a couple of signs that said the name of the well and location.
 It sounds like we could all hear something around the same time but I called Devon anyway.
 Gary- I read on some other sites there is a way to check on the production through a website but it has to be updated.
-I will let you know when i hear something back.
+I will let you know when I hear something back.
 Thanks.

 http://www.occpermit.com/WellBrowse/Home.aspx